phil-opp/blog_os/blog/content/first-edition/posts/04-printing-to-screen/index.md

 <!-- more -->

 This post uses recent unstable features, so you need an up-to-date nighly compiler.
 If you have any questions, problems, or suggestions please [file an issue] or create a comment at the bottom.
-The code from this post is also available on [Github][code repository].
+The code from this post is also available on [GitHub][code repository].

 [file an issue]: https://github.com/phil-opp/blog_os/issues
 [code repository]: https://github.com/phil-opp/blog_os/tree/first_edition_post_4